zapproject/zap-monorepo/packages/Utils/README.md

-# ZAP-Utils
+# @zapjs/utils

-This repository provides dev tools for developing Zap monorepo packages
+This repository provides utilities used in other @zapjs packages.
+This includes various pure functions that are used by other Ethereum-interfacing packages.

 ### Prerequisites